virpatel524/vivax_cambodia/README.md

 ###2017-01-11T15:51:40
 Also ran fastStructure uisng PVP01_1259000 as the gene of interest, its variants divided into five different zones but did so differently.
 Figures are in the distruct folder

+###2017-01-14T19:00:23
+Downloaded sequences for PVT01 and PVC01.
+One limiting factor is that there are not contigs for these.
+I will try searching.

+Found them by looking at all nucleotides.
+I have put FASTA and GB files for all in reference_genomes general data folder